Predictez/Orbona/README.md

 3. <b> Support for NFT artists:</b> By providing a reliable source of demand for NFTs, the Orbona token will help to support NFT artists and creatives, enabling them to monetize their work more effectively and providing financial stability and security.
 4.  <b> Increased liquidity:</b> The presence of a buyer of last resort will increase the liquidity of the NFT market, making it easier for NFTs to be bought and sold on the open market.

 So the Buyer of last resort functionality will set a minimum price in Orbona token and creators and collectors can swap any of their NFT for the set price.
+However to prevent the users from abusing the facility , the facility will buy only the NFTs created atleast 3-6 months before and community will decide on the minimum rate for buying on Quarterly basis.

 ### NFT Tipping